Asian shares mixed after China cuts key rate, Japan GDP up

 AP Business Writer

-BANGKOK (AP) — Shares were mixed in Asia on Monday after China’s central bank cut a key interest rate and Japan reported its economy picked up momentum in the last quarter.
+BANGKOK (AP) — Shares were mixed in Asia on Monday after China’s central bank cut a key interest rate and Japan reported its economy expanded at a faster pace in the last quarter.

 Tokyo and Sydney advanced while Hong Kong, Shanghai and Bangkok fell.
-U.S. futures edged lower early Monday, while oil prices declined.
+U.S. futures edged higher Monday while oil prices declined.

 The People’s Bank of China cut its rate on a one-year loan to 2.75% from 2.85% and injected an extra 400 billion yuan ($60 billion) in lending markets after government data showed July factory output and retail sales weakened.